The Best Golf Courses Near Military Bases

-- Kaneohe Bay Klipper Course in Kaneohe Bay, Hawaii is loved by all and becomes a destination spot for locals as well as those who are on leave visiting the islands.
+Loved by all, it becomes a destination spot for locals as well as those who are on leave visiting the islands.
 A course with sweeping Pacific Ocean views and predictable warm weather is tough to beat.

-- The Eisenhower Blue Course, U.S. Air Force Academy, Colorado, designed by Robert Trent Jones, Sr., consistently ranks high within the best of the best.
+Designed by Robert Trent Jones, Sr., this course consistently ranks high within the best of the best.
 The course is settled within in the foothills of the mountains, and it's not unheard of to catch a glimpse of wildlife trotting by.

 Other Beloved Military Golf Courses